jackyzha0/jackyzha0.github.io/content/toc/hci.md

 What even is HCI?
 * The human-machine joint performance of tasks
-* Human-computer or human-human communicationmediated by computers
+* Human-computer or human-human communication mediated by computers

+Many a clever invention has been termed ‘before its time’ because the inventor did not see how to build a transition from what was known and in use to what was new.

 3 main goals of HCI
 1. Designing